Initial Webstore Integration Setup

 - The Messages.log will log a URL.
 Open this URL in a web browser.

 - Enter your Shopify account email and password into the login web page that appears.

 - A message will ask you if you want 'Acctivate' to connect to your Shopify cart.
 If so, press 'Install' (this will not actually install anything but starts the authorization process).

 - Shopify will redirect you to www.acctivate.com with an HTTP GET parameter called 'code'.
 Copy everything between 'code = ' and the next '&'.
 This is your Temporary Access ID.

-- Enter the Temporary Access ID into the webstore template in Acctivate.
+- Enter the Temporary Access ID into the API Key field in the webstore template within Acctivate.